antoinebrl/antoinebrl.github.io/_posts/2021-11-14-active-learning.md

 The recent surge of research in unsupervised, semi-supervised, and self-supervised learning leads to a rapidly decreasing performance gap with supervised techniques.
 These approaches leverage huge amounts of unlabeled data; the more we feed them the better they get.
-**Labeling all of the samples might be impossible but not utilizing them is a waste**.
+**Labeling all of the samples might be impossible but not utilizing the unlabeled ones is a waste**.

 ### The low return on investment